Complaints, Schools Admissions and Assisted Travel

-If you do not wish to enter into mediation, it is still necessary to obtain a certificate from the mediation service if you wish to appeal.
+If you do not wish to enter into mediation, in most cases it is still necessary to obtain a certificate from the mediation service if you wish to appeal.

 - All our work is free of charge.
-The service is for children and young people age 0 to 25 and their parents.
-Mediation is quick and informal and often helps resolve disagreements so that you do not have to go to Tribunal.
+The service is for children and young people aged 0 to 25 and their parents and carer’s.
+Mediation is quick and informal and assists the participants to clarify, narrow down and often resolve disagreements so that you do not have to go to Tribunal.